Machine-Learning-Foundations/day_13_exercise_segmentation/README.md

 in your terminal.
 The script will download and prepare the medical scans and domain-expert annotations for you.

 Data loading and resampling work already.
+The first task is optional.
+If you want to skip it, download the `compute_roi.py` from eCampus and replace the contents with the existing function `compute_roi()` in the repository.

 1. #### Find the bounding box roi as described below by finishing the `compute_roi` function.
-Once you have obtained the train and test data, you must create a preprocessing pipeline.
+(Optional) Once you have obtained the train and test data, you must create a preprocessing pipeline.
 Proceed to `src/util.py` and compute the so called region of interest.
 Meyer et al. define this region as: